 As part of our commitment to a greener North Somerset, BNG is at the forefront of our planning system.
 We want habitats across the area to be protected for years to come.

-From 12 February 2024 all planning permission granted in England, with a few exceptions, will need to deliver a minimum of 10% BNG.
+As of 12 February 2024 all planning permission granted in England, with a few exceptions, needs to deliver a minimum of 10% BNG.
 This is outlined in the Environment Act 2021

 BNG uses a metric created by the Department for Environment, Food and Rural Affairs (Defra).
 It measures biodiversity in units.
 This allows planners and developers to speak the same language and to create a mutual understanding in how development impacts the natural world.

-The government has also published a set of guidance about the BNG process on their website.
+The government has published a set of guidance about the BNG process on their website.

-The exact size of the site, and more information about exceptions, can be found on the Local Government Association website.
+For more information about the exact size of the site and other exceptions, please see the Local Government Association website.

 Local Government Association website - Biodiversity net gain frequently asked questions